fedoranimus/todoist-api/source/includes/_workflow.md

 The maximum number of commands is 100 per request, and this is done to prevent timeouts and other problems when dealing with big requests.

-There's also a maximum number of 50 sync requests per minute, in order to prevent clients from accidentally overloading our servers.
+There's also a maximum number of 50 sync requests per minute for each user, in order to prevent clients from accidentally overloading our servers.

 ## Temporary ids